folio-org/folio-install/alternative-install/docker-compose/README.md

     * Set CPU count to at least 2
 * Docker Compose

     The current environmental variables are set to produce the Q3 2018 release.
 The folio-backend deployment and initialization of DB with sample data usually takes around 5-6 mins to complete.
-If you wish to watch the current deployment:
+If you wish to watch, the deployment activity, start the backend deployment and run the following command.

         $ docker-compose logs -f